bytefair/scentric/readme.md

 ## Planned Additions

-* syntax highlighting for posting code via Rainbow
+* total cleanup of the _s code to remove unneeded styles
-* vertical and horitzontal grid guides defined by developer
+* vertical and horitzontal grid guides defined by you
 * semantic grid using less?
 * pulling in additional useful PHP into functions.php